The Timișoara Times: History

 The newspaper changed its name to The Timișoara Times in 1992.
 The newspaper was originally published every day except Sunday, but on April 21, 1788, the staff decided to publish the first Sunday edition.

 On June 15, 1796, the staff added a new section that contains books reviews.
 Temeswarer Nachrichten started to publish in Romanian and German on 4 July 1799 to response to a rival paper, Temesvári Hírek.

+In 2018, the site ceased functioning.

 Ownership

 The Timișoara Times is owned by Times Network Romania, in the past the newspaper had been controlled by several German directors like Jonas Nussbaum, Wolfgang Wexler, David Holzman or Bernd Schneider.

 Style

 When referring to people, The Timișoara Times generally uses honorifics, rather than unadorned last names (except in the sports pages, Book Review and Magazine).
 It stayed with an eight-column format until June 1876, years after other papers had switched to six.
 In the absence of a major headline, the day's most important story generally appears in the top-right column, on the main page.
 The typefaces used for the headlines are custom variations of Cheltenham.
 The running text is set at 8.7 point Imperial.